-1. In a bowl, combine oats and buttermilk; stir until well blended.
+1. In a bowl, combine oats and buttermilk; stir to blend well.
 Cover and refrigerate until next day.

-2. In a bowl, beat eggs lightly and add to oat mixture, along with butter and raisins, if using; stir just until blended.
+2. Just before cooking, add eggs and melted butter; stir just to blend.
 In another bowl, stir together flour, sugar, baking powder, baking soda, cinnamon and salt; add to oat mixture and stir just until moistened.
-If batter seems too thick, add more buttermilk (up to 3 tablespoons).
+If batter seems too thick, add more buttermilk, up to 3 tablespoons.

-3. Preheat a griddle or wide frying pan over medium heat; grease lightly.
-Spoon batter, about 1/3 cup for each cake, onto griddle, and spread out to make circles 4 inches in diameter.
-Cook until tops are bubbly and appear dry; turn and cook until other sides are browned.
-Makes about 1 ½ dozen pancakes.
+3. Preheat a griddle or large frying pan over medium heat; grease lightly.
+Spoon batter, about 1/3 cup for each cake, onto griddle; spread batter out to make 4-inch circles.
+Cook until tops are bubbly and appear dry; turn and cook other side until browned.